LukitaisNaN/nixos/README.md

 # Holis =)
 Hi!
-This is a Nix repository I share with my familiars to help them avoid windows as much as possible meanwhile I can help they with any problems they have with linux.
+This is a Nix repository I share with my familiars to help them avoid windows while I can help them with any problems they have with linux.

 # Features
 - Flakes